maroda/sounding.com/content/blog/2025/11-05-flowforincidents/index.md

 There are things that will likely stay in Custom-Built, for instance the Platform Team's _core_ will probably stay here, unless it evolves as a product in its own right (at which point it escapes the Platform Team Solution Space and becomes part of the Company's Problem Space).
 In the same vein, maintaining a Custom-Built (which can mean heavy-configured FOSS, but I've seen forked FOSS more often) thing like an Image Repo should move out towards Rental Product and Commodity.

-## Epilogue
+## Gratitude

-I've been managing Observability, Monitoring, Alerting, and Incidents in SRE teams for over a decade.
-The elements of what is necessary for an Observability Tool has been a wonderful way to reason about how _human beings_ actually Observe systems.
+I've been managing Observability, Monitoring, Alerting, and Incidents in SRE teams for over a decade and in operations since the Web was born.
+Using Mapping to help discover the elements of what is necessary for an Observability Tool has been a powerful way to reason about how _human beings_ actually Observe systems.
+The way Susanne Kaiser ties the human to the Map really impressed me.

-The lessons I've learned from **Architecture for Flow** have given me a lot of reasons to keep being an SRE in the face of AI.
-Whether you sit with me on the Platform or Flow in the Streams, stroll on the steps of tech or constantly side-stepping the next spoke, this book shows how to navigate our course as a sociotechnical community.
+The lessons I've learned have given me a lot of reasons to keep being an SRE in the face of AI.
+Whether you sit with me on the Platform or Flow in the Streams, stroll on the steps of tech or side-step the next spoke, this book shows effective ways to navigate our course as a sociotechnical community.

+I want to thank my brother in music and solaris [Adrian Cockcroft](@adrianco@mastodon.social) for introducing me to this book and being a helping hand during a hard time while I've been unemployed.
+You were right, it's a _perfect_ one to sink my teeth into while working the job hunt.

+My deep gratitude goes to [Susanne Kaiser](@suksr@mastodon.social) for writing an intricate, recapitulating symphony with such well-defined and well-connected melodies.
+We had the chance to connect on Chapter 7, and I felt I owed you my perspective.
+I gotta say again, the visuals are fantastic. :)